sagemath/sagewiki_to_gh-2022-10-10/days6/talks.md

 These are all just rough ideas and most of them are not discussed with the proposed speakers yet, so this is definitely not a list of talks nor a rough schedule yet!

 == Michael Abshoff ==
-Valgrind
+How to use Valgrind to find memory leaks, performance bottlenecks and segmentation faults in SAGE and other software projects.

 == Martin Albrecht ==
-SAGE's capabilities for crypto research
+SAGE's capabilities for cryptographic research

 == Bill Allombert ==